oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 Non blocking calls of RPC
 -------------------------

 In some tests you may have RPC calls that block until some external event happens and a test is the entity that should cause this external event.
 One possible solution would be to create a separate thread that blocks on RPC call while another thread takes care of necessary event generating.
 This approach could be the right choice for some complex test cases, but in most cases it is enough to use a non blocking RPC call with further calls to check/get return status.
 As soon as non blocking RPC call finishes we can continue our test sequence taking into account that there is a pending call on some RPC Server.
-The type of RPC call can be controlled with :ref:`rcf_rpc_server::op <doxid-structrcf__rpc__server_1a1abaf4ae738264d46d7ab8e08107b9bb>` field of RPC Server.
+The type of RPC call can be controlled with :cref:`rcf_rpc_server::op` field of RPC Server.

 In the following example we do non blocking call for recv() function on one socket and then call send() function on another socket that causes recv() function to return.